svewap/nnrestapi/Documentation/Authentication/Index.rst

 Full examples on CodePen
 ---------

-Test your API and play with the code in our TYPO3 Rest Api CodePens:
+Test your API and play with the code in our CodePens:

 .. figure:: ../Images/codepen-auth.gif
    :class: with-shadow
-   :alt: TYPO3 Rest Api - Codepen example
+   :alt: Codepen example
    :width: 100%
    :target: https://codepen.io/99grad/full/zYEzMMg